-Density Bonus/Affordable Housing Incentives / Waivers Compliance Findings
+Density Bonus/Affordable Housing Incentives Compliance Findings

-- 1. Pursuant to Section 12.22-A,25 of the LAMC and Government Code 65915, the Director shall approved a density bonus and requested incentive(s) / waiver(s) unless the director finds that: - a.
-The incentives/waivers do not result in identifiable and actual cost reductions to provide for affordable housing costs as defined in California Health and Safety Code Section 50052.5 or Section 50053 for rents for the affordable units.
+- Pursuant to Section 12.22-A,25 of the LAMC and Government Code 65915, the Director shall approve a density bonus and requested incentive(s) unless the director finds that: - a.
+The incentives do not result in identifiable and actual cost reductions to provide for affordable housing costs as defined in California Health and Safety Code Section 50052.5 or Section 50053 for rents for the affordable units.

-The record does not contain substantial evidence that would allow the City Planning Commission to make a finding that the requested incentives / waivers do not result in identifiable and actual cost reduction to provide for affordable housing costs per State Law.
+The record does not contain substantial evidence that would allow the City Planning Commission to make a finding that the requested incentives do not result in identifiable and actual cost reduction to provide for affordable housing costs per State Law.
 The California Health & Safety Code Sections 50052.5 and 50053 define formulas for calculating affordable housing costs for very low, low, and moderate income households.
 Section 50052.5 addresses owner-occupied housing and Section 50053 addresses rental households.
 Affordable housing costs are a calculation of residential rent or ownership pricing not to exceed 25 percent gross income based on area median income thresholds dependent on affordability levels.

-The project provides 11% of the base units for very-low income household as a means to qualify for the requested on-menu incentive.
-The list of on-menu incentives in 12.22-A,25, included the herein requested Floor Area Ratio (FAR) Averaging, Density Averaging, and permitting Vehicular access were pre-evaluated at the time the Density Bonus Ordinance was adopted to include types of relief that minimize restrictions on the size of the project.
+The project provides 11% very-low income units to qualify for two (2) incentives.
+The list of on-menu incentives in LAMC Section 12.22-A,25, which includes the herein requested vehicular access across the entire site, was pre-evaluated at the time the Density Bonus Ordinance was adopted to include types of relief that minimize restrictions on the size of the project.
+As the project site contains two (2) different zones, the project requires the ability to have vehicular access from a less restrictive zone to a more restrictive zone.
 As such, the Department of City Planning will always arrive at the conclusion that the density bonus on-menu incentives are required to provide for affordable housing costs because the incentives, by their nature, increase the size of the project.

-The off-menu incentive request, for an increase FAR to a maximum of 4.71:1 in lieu of 1.5:1 or 3:1 is not expressed in the Menu of Incentives per LAMC Section 12.22-A,25(f) and, as such, is subject to LAMC Section 12.22-A,25(g)(3).
-The requested FAR increase will result in a building design that provides cost reductions for affordable housing.
-The requested incentives allow the developer to expand the building envelope so the additional and affordable units can be constructed and the overall space dedicated to residential uses is increased.
-These incentives support the applicant's decision to set aside eight (8) dwelling units for Very Low Income Households for 55 years.
+The off-menu incentive request, which is a request for an increase FAR to a maximum of 5.31:1 in lieu of the of the 1.5:1 and 3:1 otherwise permitted by the C2-1 and R4-1 Zones, respectively, is not expressed in the Menu of Incentives per LAMC Section 12.22-A,25(f) and, as such, are subject to LAMC Section 12.22-A,25(g)(3).
+The requested FAR increase will result in a building design that provides for affordable housing costs.
+The requested incentive allows the developer to expand the building envelope so the additional and affordable units can be constructed and the overall space dedicated to residential uses is increased.
+This incentive supports the applicant's decision to set aside eight (8) dwelling units for Very Low Income households for 55 years.